ehmpathy/declastruct/readme.md

 ### 2. **plan** the required changes 🔮

-see exactly what will change before applying:
+see exactly what must change to make your wish come true, ahead of time

 ```sh
 npx declastruct plan \